Cases

 If you own a vacuum cleaner, use it.
 Cases like this special treatment.

 Soft cases are not so heavy.
 However, your student will complain about carrying it back and forth to school every day.
 Perhaps have 2 instruments, 1 at home and 1 at school.
-Then,
+Then, all they have to carry is the mouth piece and the music book.
+Problem solved.

 Soft cases are a magnet for dirt, hard to clean and the zipper is the first thing to go.
 Soft cases and bags are in no way a good protection for you instrument.